 Early in his life, he expressed great aptitude for medicine and consequently became a student to Ibn Zuhr, one of the most accomplished physicians of the age.

 Ibn Tufail, another noted Muslim scholar in contemporary Spain, mentored Averroes in pursuing his interests in philosophy, eventually encouraging him to study and write commentaries on the works of Aristotle.

 From 1160 onwards, Averroes served as judge at Seville and later at many other court positions.
 His rationalist views put him at odds with increasingly orthodox Moorish rulers and he was banished from Marrakesh in 1195, only to return in 1197 and die the next year.

 Averroes penned down an exceptionally large body of works during his lifetime.
 In all, he wrote down 80 original works many of which were considered highly authoritative in their respective fields.
 These works dealt with philosophy, medicine, grammar, theology and political theory.

-The most notable of his works are about Islamic and western philosophy.
+The most notable of his works are Islamic and western philosophies.
 In his works, he displayed a rationalist approach to philosophy and attempts to rationalise spiritual subjects such as revelation.
-Another highly significant part of his philosophical oeuvre were his commentaries on the works of Aristotle and Plato.
+Another highly significant part of his philosophical oeuvre was his commentaries on the works of Aristotle and Plato.